Clinical Placement

 • Oversee your care of patients

-• Evaluate the quality of care you give and your level of nursing skill
+• Evaluate the quality of care you give and your level of skill as a provider

 • Talk through patient cases with you to assess proper direction of care